 With the exception of the direct award and of the prior consultation procedures, all public procurement procedures are required to be advertised in advance in the national gazette (Diário da República) only, or also - if the European thresholds are reached - in the OJEU.
-The information to be included in the contract notices is provided for in Annex V of Directive 2014/24/EU (for announcements to be published in the OJEU) or in Ministerial Order no. 371/2017, of 14 December 2017 (for notices to be published in the Diário da República), and varies according to the type of procedure.
+The information to be included in the contract notices is provided for in Annex V of Directive 2014/24/EU (for announcements to be published in the OJEU) or in Ministerial Order no. 371/2017, of 14 December 2017, as emended by Ministerial Order no. 20/2022, of 14 January 2022 (for notices to be published in the Diário da República), and varies according to the type of procedure.
 However, regardless of the type of procedure, the following information is expected to be disclosed in all tender notices, among other:

-- a.
-The identity of the contracting authority; - b.
-The internet address where the procurement documents will be available; - c.
-The type of contracting authority and main activity; - d.
-A description of the procurement (nature and extent of works, nature and quantity or value of supplies, nature and extent of services); - e.
-The estimated total order of magnitude of contract; - f.
-Admission or prohibition of variant bids; - g.
-The timeframe for delivery or provision of supplies, works or services and, as far as possible, duration of the contract; - h.
-The conditions for participation; - i.
-The type of award procedure, and, where appropriate, reasons for use of an accelerated procedure; - j.
-Criteria to be used for award of the contract or contracts; and - k.
-Time limit for receipt of tenders (open procedures) or requests to participate (restricted procedures, competitive procedures with negotiation, dynamic purchasing systems, competitive dialogues, innovation partnerships).
+a) The identity of the contracting authority; b) The internet address where the procurement documents will be available; c) The type of contracting authority and main activity; d) A description of the procurement

+(nature and extent of works, nature and quantity or value of supplies, nature and extent of services); e) The estimated total order of magnitude of contract; f) Admission or prohibition of variant bids; g) The timeframe for delivery or provision of supplies, works or services and, as far as possible, duration of the contract; h) The conditions for participation; i) The type of award procedure, and, where appropriate, reasons for use of an accelerated procedure; j) Criteria to be used for award of the contract or contracts; and k) Time limit for receipt of tenders (open procedures) or requests to participate (restricted procedures, competitive procedures with negotiation, dynamic purchasing systems, competitive dialogues, innovation partnerships).

-Also in accordance with Article 34(1) of the PCC, prior to the formal opening of the pre-contractual procedures, and in accordance with the transparency principle, the contracting authorities may disclose their annual procurement plan in a prior information notice that complies with the model provided in Article 48(1) of Directive 2014/24/EU for publication in the OJEU, provided that the aggregate contractual value of the contracts to be executed during the following 12 months equals or exceeds the European thresholds
+Also in accordance with Article 34(1) of the PCC, prior to the formal opening of the pre-contractual procedures, and in accordance with the transparency principle, the contracting authorities may disclose their annual procurement plan in a prior information notice that complies with the model provided in Article 48(1) of Directive 2014/24/EU for publication in the OJEU, provided that the aggregate contractual value of the contracts to be executed during the following 12 months equals or exceeds the European thresholds.